Prison pairs up with shelter for PAWSitivity Canine Training Program

 Their bond was forged inside the walls of the Hale Creek Correctional Facility in Johnstown.
 Richard began his prison term in 2018.

-“I’ve leaned a lot.
+“I’ve learned a lot.
 My past was addiction.
 I didn’t realize what real life was.”

 As for Duke, he found himself at the Fulton County Regional SPCA shelter.
 You might say that going behind bars was the luckiest break he could have had.